kitnato/neverquest/src/data/manual.md

 #### Occultist

 Offers a reset of all acquired [attribute](#attributes) points in exchange for coins and essence.
-Also sells soulstones that resurrect the character upon death.
+Also sells phylacteries that resurrect the character upon death.

 #### Tailor